Anytime valid and asymptotically optimal inference driven by predictive recursion: Applications

-The collection of log-concave densities on the real line includes the familiar Gaussian, logistic, and Laplace distribution, among others.
-Naturally, since log-concavity is a common structure, applications are abundant.
-Efficient maximum likelihood estimation techniques have been developed for estimating a log-concave density \citep[e.g.,][]{dumbgen2011logcondens, carpenter2018near, cule2010theoretical}.
-As for valid testing of log-concavity, the literature is relatively scarce.
-Some recent advances have been made in \citet{gangrade2023sequential} and \citet{dunn2021universal}.
-Here, we present a test for log-concavity based on the PRe-process methodology described above.
+Examples of log-concave densities on the real line include the Gaussian, logistic, Laplace, and others.
+Efficient numerical methods have been developed \citep[e.g.,][]{dumbgen2011logcondens, cule.etal.2010} to find the maximum likelihood estimator of a log-concave density, and its asymptotic properties are studied in, e.g., \citet{doss.wellner.2016}.
+As for testing log-concavity, e-process-based tests have been proposed recently in \citet{gangrade2023sequential} and \citet{dunn.etal.logconcave}.
+Here, we compare the $\pr$e-process's growth rate to that of the aforementioned e-processes.

-For the PRe-process construction, first consider the denominator.
-Under the null model $\model_0$, we need the log-concave maximum likelihood estimator, which we get using the {\tt logConDens} function from the R package {\tt logcondens} \citep{dumbgen2011logcondens}.
-For the numerator, we consider a mixture model with a Gaussian kernel $p_u$, with $u$ the mean and standard deviation pair.
-For PR, we take $\UU = [-10, 20] \times [0.01, 3]$, initial guess $\Psi_0$ a uniform distribution over $\UU$, and weights $w_i$ as above.
-An R package for PRe-process testing of log-concavity can be found at {\tt https://github.com/vdixit005/PReprocess}.
-For Dunn et al.'s test statistic, which we denote by $E_n^\text{\sc ui}$, we use the code available at {\tt https://github.com/ RobinMDunn/LogConcaveUniv} with its default settings.
-For the test statistic proposed in \citet{gangrade2023sequential}, which we denote by $E_n^\text{\sc ulr}$, we follow their recommendation and use an iteratively fit Gaussian kernel density estimator.
+For the $\pr$e-process denominator, we get the log-concave maximum likelihood estimator using the {\tt logConDens} function in the R package {\tt logcondens} \citep{dumbgen2011logcondens}.
+For the numerator, we consider a mixture model with Gaussian kernel $p_u$, where $u$ is mean and standard deviation pair, and mixing distribution supported on $\UU = [-10, 20] \times [0.01, 3]$.
+An R package for $\pr$e-process testing of log-concavity can be found at {\tt https://github.com/vdixit005/PReprocess}.
+For Dunn et al.'s e-process, $E_n^\text{\sc ui}$, we use the code at {\tt https://github.com/RobinMDunn/LogConcaveUniv} with its default settings.
+For the e-process proposed in \citet{gangrade2023sequential}, $E_n^\text{\sc ulr}$, we follow their recommendation and use an iteratively fit Gaussian kernel density estimator.